dirceu-jr/igapo/README.md

 With community and educational purposes in mind, I am being open about suppliers, configurations, and software.

 The current state of the project is hardware and software prototyping.
-I've tested the prototype on the _Atuba River_, near a place known as [_Ecobarreira do Atuba_](https://www.instagram.com/ecobarreira_diegosaldanha/).
+The prototype was tested on the _Atuba River_, near a place known as [_Ecobarreira do Atuba_](https://www.instagram.com/ecobarreira_diegosaldanha/).
 It was on for 36 hours, the battery died at the end of the night (6 AM) and it didn't turned back on when the sun recharged the battery.

 I worked on the software to use the microcontroller's "deep sleep" mode and on my desk the battery lasted over 100 hours sending data every 6 minutes.
 Unfortunately it has a bad performance in the rain.
 Probably the Micro USB connection do not work well with water.
 I ordered a new connection option.